CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/plugin-configuration.md

     }
     ```

-3. Then, we just need to replace line where we set Task priority to
+3. Next, simply replace the line where the Task priority is set with the following:

     ```csharp
     toDoTask.U_Priority = GetDefaultPriority();
     ```

-4. Finally after Job class should be same as below
+4. Finally after Job class should look like the following:

     SalesOrderToApproveEventJob.cs